hearthandsinc/challenges/backend/readme.md

 spend time on.
 A few things that are important for us and that we will consider during the review:
 - structure: is the code easy to maintain and easy to evolve?
-- robustness: is the code linted, tested (or testable, we don't expect 100% code coverage here)
+- robustness: is the code tested (or testable, we don't expect 100% code coverage here)
 - documentation: is the readme clear and are important parts of the code documented?